NCAR/DART/models/wrf/tutorial/README.md

 However, again, for this tutorial, this step has already been run for you.
 The `$BASE_DIR/icbc` directory contains a *geo_em_d01.nc* file (geo information for our test domain), and grib files that will be used to generate the initial and boundary condition files.
-The *template* directory should contain namelists for WRF, WPS, and filter, along with a wrfinput file that matches what will be the analysis domain.
+The `$BASE_DIR/template` directory should contain namelists for WRF, WPS, and filter, along with a wrfinput file that matches what will be the analysis domain.
 Finally, the `$BASE_DIR/output` directory contains observations within each directory name.